 Abrams, David S., "Did TRIPS Spur Innovation?
 An Empirical Analysis of Patent Duration and Incentives to Innovate" (2009).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 274.

 Intellectual Property Law Commons, Law and Economics Commons, Science and Technology Law Commons, Science and Technology Policy Commons, Science and Technology Studies Commons, Technology and Innovation Commons